 Appreciation Note:

-Thank you for taking out time to read our version of Mateo Retegui’s Biography.
+Thank you for taking the time to read our version of Mateo Retegui’s Biography.
 We strive for accuracy and fairness in our quest to deliver the stories of Italian football Forwards.
 Retegui’s Bio is part of our wider collection of European and South American Football stories.

 Please reach us (via comment) if you find anything that doesn’t look right in this memoir about the 6-foot-1 Italian forward.
 Also, tell us what you think about the San Fernando Athlete who Italy captured through the ‘Irish granny’ rule.